 You interact with charts daily as you read the news, attend meetings, review sales numbers, forecast projections, and set targets.
 It is likely, however, that you rarely stop to think about what makes these sometimes-drool-worthy pieces of information so pervasive in the media and business spaces.
 Well, the explanation is simple: how you display data is just as important as the data you display.
 Charts are a way of organizing presenting information that makes it meaningful and easy to understand.

-With that in mind, let’s take a look at five different charts you can utilize to supercharge your analytics and data visualization efforts.
+With that in mind, let’s take a look at five different charts you can utilize to supercharge your analytics and data visualization efforts with our powerful data visualization tool.
 We will look at treemaps, bubble and Marimekko charts, as well as Sankey diagrams, and finally funnel charts.
 We take a closer look will deeper dive into each of these charts and see how we can use them to best effect.

 Let’s get started!

 How can I visualize my data using treemaps?

 Treemapping is a data visualization technique that displays hierarchical data using nested rectangles as a data visualization technique.

 A treemap chart represents hierarchical data with branches and sub-branches.
 You calculate the dimensions and plot colors by associating your variables with each rectangle—each rectangle represents two numerical values.
 With a treemap, you can theoretically drill down within the data to an unlimited number of levels.
 This makes it easy to distinguish between categories and data values at-a-glance.

 Take a look at the chart sample shown below:

 How can I visualize my data using bubble charts?